Catalina Amuedo-Dorantes: Education and work

 Catalina Amuedo-Dorantes first earned a B.A. for the English Language at the University of Granada in 1986.
 Remaining in Spain, she also completed her B.A. for the French Language and Economics at University of Seville in 1992.
 Amuedo-Dorantes became an associate teacher for the department of Economic Theory and Political Economy upon completing her degrees.
 Following this, she moved to Michigan to complete her M.A. in Economics at Western Michigan University in 1995 and her Ph.
 D in Applied Economics three years later.
-In 2006, she got promoted from assistant professor to associate professor at the San Diego State University, and finally professor in 2006.
+In 2006, she got promoted from assistant professor to associate professor at San Diego State University, and finally professor in 2006.
 Within this span of time, Amuedo-Dorantes was also elected as department chair of the Economics department until 2018.

 Since 2015, she has been a research fellow at the IZA Institute of Labor Economics, and has published articles on Policy Assimilation and its implications for Fertility, Education, and Labor Supply.
 She has also contributed to IZA World of Labor and has written on the topic of remittances.
 As a board member of the Committee for the Status of Women in the Economics Profession (CSWEP), she works to address the low representation of women in the Economics Profession and promotes the awareness of Women's issues in the field such as participation on editorial boards of Academic Journals.
 Following her field of research, Amuedo-Dorantes also took on a research position at the Centre for Research and Analysis of Migration (CReAM) mainly focused on new methodological advances to assess policy issues.